astrohelm/node-workspace/README.md

 ### First step: workspace installation

-Use next commands to install and update your workspace Or use this repository as a template repository.
+Use next commands to install and update your workspace Or use this repository as a template repository, if so - you can skip this step.

 ```bash
   # Download repository